Skip to content

 Both flags were made by the Annin Flag Company, the world’s largest flag maker.

-Known as “The red-white-and-gold” flag James Fogleman presented the flag to the Township Committee and the Bicentennial Chairman William Scheuerman.
-As they say: “The rest is history.”
+Known as “The red-white-and-gold” flag, James Fogleman presented it to the Township Committee and Bicentennial Chairman William Scheuerman.
+As they say, “The rest is history.”

 As they do with American flags, I guess we can refer to this flag as the “Fogelman Flag.”